March 7, 2019

 Is the program licensed or registered?

 All programs working with infants that are licensed and registered have to comply with safe sleep practices, and they get oversight from the state to make sure they do.
-Family child care homes that care for five or less children don’t have to be regulated or licensed.
+Family child care homes that care for five or fewer children don’t have to be regulated or licensed.
 If a program is not licensed, they aren’t getting visits from external parties to check on their practices.
 Illegally operating facilities are less likely to practice safe sleep.
 The vast majority of infant deaths in child care happen in those unregulated settings.

 Did you know documentation of health and safety orientation training is required for all caregivers including teachers, directors in child care centers, child care homes licensees, volunteer caregivers, and anyone else included in the child-staff ratio?
 Click here to learn more about identifying quality care in Indiana.